 Empowering young scientists

-My name is Sofiat Olaosebikan and I am from Nigeria.
-I am currently a third year PhD candidate in Computing Science, working on how we can use mathematical algorithms to find solutions to matching problems.
+I am currently a fourth year PhD candidate in Computing Science, working on how we can use mathematical algorithms to find solutions to matching problems.

 My ambition was born out of a strong desire to give back by empowering students and staff from within the STEM fields in Africa with computer programming skills, which, unfortunately, they are currently lacking and do not have free access to.

 I am very lucky to have been awarded scholarships that have enabled me to realise and explore my passion for programming and problem-solving; and most importantly, enabled me to get to this point in my academic career.